This accessibility statement applies to the International Training Programme (ITP) website: www.bmitpglobalnetwork.org.

 AbilityNet has advice on making your device easier to use if you have a disability.

-• Some video content does not have transcriptions or subtitles.
+• Video content does not have transcriptions or subtitles.

-• Some links may not be fully accessible to users relying on assistive technologies.
+• Some menus, headings, video players, links, image carousels, links, selectors, filters, maps and other interactive elements may not be fully accessible to users relying on keyboards or assistive technologies.

 Feedback and contact information